logzio/logzio-helm/metricbeat/README.md

 # Logzio-k8s-metrics

-Helm is a tool for managing Charts.
-Charts are packages of pre-configured Kubernetes resources.
+Helm is a tool for managing packages of pre-configured Kubernetes resources using Charts.
 Logzio-k8s-metrics allows you to ship metrics from your Kubernetes cluster.

 ### Prerequisites:
 * [Helm CLI](https://helm.sh/docs/intro/install/) installed